 “Participating for the second time in the #PKMastery workshop to revisit, develop and refine my work and learning practices with a global cohort and @hjarche https://twitter.com/hjarche/status/1365337275656200202“

 I participated in 2020 in the Personal Knowledge Mastery Workshop.
 Each week, we are guided by Harold Jarche every other day.
 Last week, I perused the activities and resources shared in our private workshop’s platform.
 We are invited to start narrating our work.
 What did I do last week?

 I unfollowed everyone on Linkedin after reading this helpful and thoughtful blog post by Helen Blunden on mass deletions and deactivations.
 It felt weird and good to see nothing in my stream to regain focus.
-I try to go slow each weekend and away from social streams for my sanity.
+So I try to go slow each weekend and away from social streams for my sanity.

-As I started the new week, I thought about discerning who I connect with and following on Linkedin to keep learning, discussing, and exploring together.
+As I started the new week, I thought about discerning who I connect with and following LinkedIn to keep learning, discussing, and exploring together.
 Back in the day, I wrote a post on collective learning and quoted two people in my network:

 “Every day, I connect and learn from people across the world through social technologies.
 Some of these people I’ve met in person, increasingly they are people I didn’t know before social media.
 From them, I glean new insights about topics I set out to learn as well as get introduced to new topics and related information I didn’t realize would help round out what’s important to my life and in my work.” — Marcia Conner